-Welcome to the Kankakee Area Career Center.
-The program you are entering has been carefully organized to provide you with the best we can offer in career and technical education.
-We encourage you to attend regularly and take advantage of all that will be provided.
-At the end of your program you will be ready to continue on to the next step as you pursue your career goals whether it is further education, immediate employment or both.
-We will offer you the opportunity to "PREPARE FOR TOMORROW" by getting you ready to meet the demands and challenges of future work and/or advanced education.
-You will be prepared to work in a worldwide marketplace using applied technology in a diversified and changing business atmosphere.
+Welcome to the Kankakee Area Career Center!

+Your course of study has been developed specifically to provide the best career and technical education to help you prepare for your future.
+Of course, to make the most of this opportunity, you will need to come each and every day possible.
+Whether you attend one or two years, we will help you to be ready to move on the next step as you pursue your goals whether that entails furthering your education, entering a trade or employment or combination of both.

+We will offer you an opportunity to "PREPARE FOR TOMORROW" by getting you ready to meet the demands and challenges of future work and/or advanced education.
+We want to help you to be prepared to work in a worldwide marketplace using applied technology in a diverse and changing business atmosphere.
 THE REST IS UP TO YOU!!